-Time management and choosing the right questions are essential to crack JEE Main 2026.
-The trick is not trying all the questions but only the ones in which you are confident.
-To achieve high marks in the JEE Mains exam, students must have a subject-wise plan.
-Aspirants must read this article to know how to attempt a question in JEE Main 2026 with good management of time.
+To crack JEE Main, candidates must choose the right questions and manage time efficiently during the exam.
+The trick is to attend only the questions that the candidates are confident in and not try to attempt all questions.
+To achieve high marks in the JEE Mains exam, students must have a subject-wise plan to attempt the questions.
+Aspirants must read this article to know how to attempt a question in JEE Main 2026 with good time management.

 How to Approach a Question in JEE Main 2026? - For acing the JEE Mains exam, students need to concentrate on more than just time management techniques.
 In fact, candidates need to select the right questions to attempt the exam.
 JEE Main 2026 will have 90 questions in Physics, Chemistry and Mathematics to be attempted in three hours.
 Most well-prepared candidates have ended up losing marks not because of a lack of knowledge but due to a lack of subject management.